The Top 9 Benefits of Quitting Weed

 Some people who stop using marijuana will experience withdrawal symptoms.
 While marijuana withdrawal symptoms are rarely dangerous, they can cause notable mental and physical discomfort.

 During this time, the risk of relapse is high.
-This risk is part of why detox can be helpful for some people who want to quit marijuana, even if they don’t experience severe symptoms when they quit smoking weed.
+This risk is part of why a cannabis detox setting can be helpful for some people who want to quit marijuana, even if they don’t experience severe symptoms when they quit smoking weed.

 Here are some of the most common marijuana withdrawal symptoms: